Vegeito/TankTimeCapsule/FEATURES.md

 # 🚀 Feature Roadmap & Opportunities

-This document outlines current features and future opportunities for contributors to the Shark Tank India Analytics platform.
+This document outlines current features and future opportunities for contributors to the Tank Time Capsule platform.

 ## 🎯 Current Features